 TGbe editor: Please change paragraphs below as follows [#MAC Fix 12]:

 An AP MLD may recommend a non-AP MLD to use one or more enabled links.
-The AP’s indication may be carried in a broadcast or a unicast frame.
-The format of the indication is TBD.
+The AP’s indication may be carried in a broadcast or a unicast frame. [#MAC Fix 12]

 DISCUSSION FOR MAC-FIX 13: Backup Plan for TBDs in 558r12